Backblaze + Cloudflare

 8. Upload your files

-Make sure you have located the folder where faircamp dumps your site contents.
+Make sure you have located the folder where faircamp dumps your archive contents.
 The following commands show example folder locations to illustrate the syntax of the command, but your folder location will vary.

 - Your